 Preheat oven to 425 degrees Fahrenheit and line a baking sheet with parchment paper.

-Prepare batter by mixing the dry ingredients: chickpea flour, pumpkin pie spice, and salt.
-To the bowl, add the wet ingredients: BBQ sauce, almond milk, and lemon juice and whisk until well combined.
+Add the wet ingredients to the bowl (BBQ sauce, almond milk, and lemon juice) and whisk until well combined.
 NOTE: The batter should be pourable, but not runny.

-Once the oven is preheated, add the cauliflower to the batter to coat.
+Once the oven is preheated, add the cauliflower to the batter to coat evenly.
 Shake off the excess mixture and place the coated cauliflower on the lined baking sheet; leaving each piece about 1 inch apart.

-Once the cauliflower has finished baking, remove from oven and toss in the glaze 1-2 pieces at a time.
+Remove cauliflower from the oven and toss in the glaze 1-2 pieces at a time.
 Shake off excess, and place back on the baking sheet to bake for an additional 20 minutes, or until browned on the edges and caramelized.

 Let the cauliflower wings cool slightly and then serve immediately with fresh chopped dill, green onions, celery, sweet peppers, and ranch dressing!